Luigi Frusci

-Luigi Frusci (16 January 1879 – 12 June 1949) was an officer in the Italian Royal Army (Regio Esercito) during the Italian conquest of Ethiopia and World War II.
+Luigi Frusci (16 January 1879 – 12 June 1949) was an Italian military officer in the Italian Royal Army (Regio Esercito) during the Italian conquest of Ethiopia and World War II.
 He was the last Italian Governor of Eritrea and Amhara.

 Biography

 Luigi Frusci was born in Venosa in 1879 and soon enlisted in the Italian Army.
 He fought during World War I and -after Benito Mussolini took control of Italy- he enrolled in the National Fascist Party.

 Frusci fought on the southern front for General Rodolfo Graziani during the Second Italo-Abyssinian War.
 In April 1936, during the Battle of the Ogaden, Frusci commanded the center column of three columns attacking the Ethiopian "Hindenburg Wall".
 Later Frusci was the commander of the Italian "volunteers" of the 2nd CCNN Division "Fiamme Nere" in the Corps of Volunteer Troops (Corpo Truppe Volontarie) during the Spanish Civil War in 1937 and 1938.

 In 1939 Frusci become Governor of Amhara in northern Ethiopia, and later governor of Italian Eritrea until 1941.

 During World War II, Frusci was the main military commander in the Italian Eritrea Governorate.
 As a Lieutenant-General, he commanded Italian forces fighting in Eritrea during the East African Campaign.
 He fought in the Italian conquest of British Somaliland, conquering the capital Berbera.

 In mid-1940, Frusci oversaw the initial Italian attacks into the Sudan, conquering Kassala.
 Later in 1940, even when ordered to do so, he chose not pull out of the Sudan.
 Instead, he rebuffed the initial efforts of British and Commonwealth forces to retake the border towns.
 In November, an assault on Gallabat was stopped short of its goals, the attacking force was hit hard from the air, and the position was re-taken by Italian ground forces.

 After the British and Commonwealth forces crossed the border and launched an offensive in January 1941, Frusci also oversaw the defensive actions at Agordat, Keren, and the rest of Eritrea.

 With the fall of Eritrea, Frusci became a prisoner of war.
-In 1948 Frusci received from the Italian government the award "Commendatore dell'Ordine Militare d'Italia" and the next year he died.
+In 1948 Frusci received from the Italian government the award "Commendatore dell'Ordine Militare d'Italia".
+Frusci died in 1949 at his hometown of Venosa, in Basilicata.